 It may become confusing, and if you take the wrong step the consequences could be costly.
-The label affects tax, super and other obligations and penalties and charges may apply for a mistake.
+The label affects tax, super along with other obligations plus penalties and charges may apply for a simple mistake.

 You can’t just assume that the person you are hiring is a contractor.
 There are some basic things you can check to make sure.